k-l-lambda/k-l-lambda.github.io/source/_drafts/cube-algebra.md

 means 270&deg; rotation equal -90&deg; rotation (along a same axis).

-Not very obvious, but we can get by computaion:
+Not very obvious, but we can get rest items by computaion.
+The twice heterogeneous quarter rotation (can also be treated as 120&deg; rotation along cube diagonal):

 $$
 \sqrt{i}\sqrt{j} = \sqrt{j}\sqrt{k} = \sqrt{k}\sqrt{i} \\\\